DataJuggler/Simon/ReadMe.md

 If you have any problems, create an issue on GitHub here: https://github.com/DataJuggler/Simon/issues

+# Update 10.22.2023 Version 1.0.5
+This release was all about validation, and showing the right message for the problem.

 # Update 10.10.2023
 I added 4 new features